 3> if the current UE has a PC5 RRC connection to a L2 U2N Remote UE with SL-DestinationIdentity:

 4> indicate upper layers to trigger PC5 unicast link release.

+4 > release the configurations (including indirectly connected childs) associated with the L2 U2N Remote UE.

 The L2 U2U Relay UE shall:

 1> if the release is triggered by reception of the sl-U2U-RemoteUE-ToReleaseList: